-(a) UFF may post bulletins and notices relevant to its position as the collective bargaining agent on a reasonable number of existing bulletin boards but on at least one bulletin board per building where a substantial number of employees have offices.
-Specific locations shall be mutually selected by the University and the local UFF Chapter in the course of consultation pursuant to Article 2, Consultation.
-All materials placed on the designated bulletin boards shall bear the date of posting and may be removed by the University after having been posted for a period of thirty days.
-In addition, such bulletin boards may not be used for election campaigns for public office or exclusive collective bargaining representation.

-(b) The University will place a link to the UFF web site in an appropriate place on the University web site, as determined by the University.
+- (a) The UFF may post bulletins and notices relevant to its position as the collective bargaining agent on at least one bulletin board per building where employees have offices. -Specific locations within a building shall be mutually selected by the University and the local UFF Chapter.
+All materials placed on the designated bulletin boards shall bear the date of posting and may be removed by the University after having been posted for sixty days.
+In addition, such bulletin boards may not be used for election campaigns for public office. - (b) The University shall place a link to the local UFF Chapter website at www.collectivebargaining.ucf.edu.